itsJashan/Enactus-Timetable-Project/README.md

 ## Getting Started

-1. Clone the repository to your local machine. git clone https://github.com/your-username/time-table-project.git
+1. Clone the repository to your local machine.

 2. Open the project folder in your code editor.

 3. Customize the schedule by adding or editing time slots and subjects in the HTML file.